andrew henderson menu

 Malaysia – Country Overview

-Today, local and foreign investors and entrepreneurs know Malaysia as a business-friendly and expat-friendly jurisdiction with developed infrastructure and political stability.
+Today, investors and entrepreneurs know Malaysia as a business and expat-friendly jurisdiction with developed infrastructure and political stability.

-In the last few decades, the country has introduced favorable tax laws, strengthened its private sector, and taken many other initiatives to make it as investment-friendly as possible.
+In recent times, the country has introduced favourable tax laws, strengthened its private sector and taken other measures to become as investment-friendly as possible.

 Tax Residency in Malaysia

-Each country sets its own rules for tax residency – the most common among them is the physical presence test.
+Each country sets its own rules for tax residency but many rely on similar methods.
+The most common test is the physical presence test.
 In Malaysia, the Income Tax Act 1967 (ITA) provides detailed criteria for residence status.

-You’ll be considered a tax resident in Malaysia if you fulfill any of the criteria mentioned below:
+You’ll be considered a tax resident in Malaysia if you fulfil any of the criteria mentioned below:

 • Less than 182 Days Rule: You’re physically present in Malaysia for less than 182 days during the year.
 However, you were physically present for at least 182 days in the second half of the previous calendar year or the first half of the following calendar year (excluding temporary absence for specific reasons).